-- where the sub-subcontract works are of a complex technical nature; - where provisions which are fully back to back with the sub-contract are required. - 110 This sub-subcontract does not contain a sub-subcontract particulars section and, therefore, its use will require such information as would normally be in the particulars to be contained in other documents except for those matters otherwise dealt with in the Articles. - 111 The attestation provision is for execution under hand; there is no provision for executing the contract as a deed.
+- where the sub-subcontract works are of a complex technical nature; - where provisions which are fully back to back with the sub-contract are required. - This sub-subcontract does not contain a sub-subcontract particulars section and, therefore, its use will require such information as would normally be in the particulars to be contained in other documents except for those matters otherwise dealt with in the Articles.
+Although this sub-subcontract can be used with a Target Cost Sub-Contract it does not provide for target cost or pain and gain. - 122 The attestation provision is for execution under hand; there is no provision for executing the contract as a deed.
 There are no insurance provisions.